 “A black lady liberty?”

-Sheep, where you have sheep you have grass, fields, pasture, dogs, shepherds, sheep shit, I mentioned that, coyotes…wolves, wolves, Little Red Riding Hood, sheep costume.
+“No,” I said, annoyed at having my train of thought interrupted.
+Sheep–where you have sheep you have grass, fields, pasture, dogs, shepherds, sheep shit–I mentioned that– coyotes…wolves, wolves, Little Red Riding Hood, sheep costume.
 Shit.

 “A wolf in sheep’s clothing,” I yelled as I rushed into the living room, but the chair was empty.
 I should have known better.
-Deep down I knew it was him, but I just wasn’t sure.
-He never stood up, didn’t move and barely spoke.
+Deep down I’d known it was him, but I just wasn’t sure.
+He didn’t stand up, didn’t move and barely spoke.
 He was controlling himself, suppressing his anger, a bomb ready to go off again.
-Now he would wait for me to find him.
-Then he would explode.
+Now he would wait for me to find him and then he would explode.

 “Hey what’s that big red shape on your chest?”

 “You tell me,” I said to two aliens.
 They shook their heads and moved on.
 I was beginning to think that my costume was too obtuse and difficult to decipher.
 I stopped at a mirror and examined it.
 It definitely required some thought; time will tell.
 This year Halloween and the full moon occurred at the same time, which was a bonus.
 I needed the light, so went outside into the smoke and moonlight-tinged air.